 This means that Veterans who are unable obtain employment due to their service connected disabilities, but do not have a high compensation rating can still apply for, and be granted, entitlement to a total disability rating based on individual unemployability.

 For questions regarding your VA disability claim and applying for a total disability rating due to individual unemployability, call the experienced veteran’s disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law Gardberg and Kemmerly, P.C. serve veterans the United States from our office in Mobile, Alabama.
+Gardberg and Kemmerly, P.C. serve veterans the United States from our office in Mobile, Alabama.
 Contact us today at 251-343-1111 for a free case evaluation.